jshields-ca/continuo/docs/PROJECT_STATUS_SUMMARY.md

 ## 📊 Current Status Overview

 **Version**: 0.2.5
-**Sprint**: 2 In Progress (85% Complete)
+**Sprint**: 2 Testing In Progress (85% Complete)
-**Status**: Core Features Implemented, Invoice System 100% Complete, Testing & Production Deployment Pending
+**Status**: All Core Features Implemented, Testing Continuing, Production Deployment Pending
 **Deployment Platform**: Railway (Hobby Plan) ✅ Account Established
-**Last Updated**: July 22, 2025
+**Last Updated**: July 26, 2025

 > **📋 Note**: For a comprehensive third-party review of the project architecture, codebase quality, and recommendations, see [Project Review - July 24, 2025](./PROJECT_REVIEW.md)

 ## 🎯 Project Overview

 Continuo Platform is an AI-powered business management platform designed for small businesses.
-The project has successfully completed Sprint 1 and is currently 75% through Sprint 2, with core features implemented and Dev Testing in progress.
+The project has successfully completed Sprint 1 and is currently 85% through Sprint 2, with all core features implemented and systematic testing in progress.

 ### Development Approach
 - **Primary Developer**: Jeremy Shields